 Professor Thea Tlsty

-Professor Thea Tlsty is leading a Cancer Research UK Grand Challenge Programme, and is a Professor of Pathology at the University of California, San Francisco.
+Professor Thea Tlsty is leading a Cancer Grand Challenges Programme, and is a Professor of Pathology at the University of California, San Francisco.
 She has proposed work that will help understand how chronic inflammation is linked to cancer.

 Inflammation is part of the body’s immune response, but its role in the transformation of healthy cells into cancer cells remains poorly understood.